Chapter 336 — Title

 Licensee of General Intangible and Lessee of Goods in Ordinary Course of Business

-A lessee in the ordinary course of business takes a lease interest free of a security interest in the goods, even if the …
+A licensee in the ordinary course of business takes its rights under a nonexclusive license free of a security interest …

 336.9-322